 Biography

 Dr Frank Foley is a Senior Lecturer in International Relations at the Department of War Studies.
-His main interests are counterterrorism, human rights, intelligence and police agencies, and he conducts field research on these topics in the UK, US, France and Spain.
+His research lies at the intersection of comparative politics and international relations, with a focus on counterterrorism, human rights, intelligence and security policy.

 Prior to this post, he held post-doctoral fellowships at Stanford University’s Center for International Security and Co-operation (CISAC); at the Department of War Studies; and at the Centre for Political and Constitutional Studies in Madrid.
 In 2010 he received a “Terrorism Research Award” from the US National Consortium for the Study of Terrorism and Responses to Terrorism (START).